alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 This is a bit involved mathematically and various authors give various ways.
 There are many terms and concepts that can trip somone who has not touched maths for sometime or done these parts or paid specific attention to these parts.

+# The Maths you Need for Back Propogation
-## The Maths you need and the Maths you Don't
+## and the Maths you probably don't

+Truth is that to understand this correctly, as in dealing with  higher dimensional weight matrices,you need a good understanding of index convetions when writing Matrices,and how these translate to Matrices.
+Also a few other topics given below.However with some understanding you can understand the concepts easily.
+Also many do not bother to understand at all, as we have beautiful Keras or Tensorflow abstractions.
+But to try to improve,this understanding would be necessary.

-Since there is a vast amount of articles and explanations, I will be referring mostly to few highly quoted articles here.
-A few of those is a must read which I will indicate and the other like [The Matrix Calculus You Need For Deep Learning (Derivative wrto Bias) Terence,Jermy] are recommended read.
+There is a vast amount of articles and explanations, I will be referring mostly to few highly quoted articles here.Rest are all quoting from these few.

-- Understand what Scalar's, Vectors, Tensors are, and that Vectors and Tensors are written as matrices and Vector is one dimenstion matrix whereas Tensor's are many dimensional usually.
+- Understand what **Scalar's, Vectors, Tensors** are, and that Vectors and Tensors are written as matrices and Vector is one dimenstion matrix whereas Tensor's are many dimensional usually.
 (Technically a Vector is also a Tensor).
 After this you can forget about Tensors and think only of Vectors and Matrices and Scalar.
 Mostly just matrices.

-- That linear algebra for matrices that will be used is just poperties of matrix multiplication and addition that you already know.
+- That **linear algebra for matrices** that will be used is just poperties of matrix multiplication and addition that you already know.
 A linear equation of the form $$y= m*x +c$$ in matrix form used in neural network is $z_l = w_l* a_{l-1} + b_l$.

-- The Index notation for dealing with Vectors and Matrices.
-This is a **must** read [A Primer on Index Notation John Crimaldi]
+- The **Index notation for dealing with Vectors and Matrices** - [A Primer on Index Notation John Crimaldi]

-- Matrix multiplication plays a major part and there are some parts that may be confusing
+- **Matrix multiplication** plays a major part and there are some parts that may be confusing

-  - Example- Dot Product is defined only between Vectors, though many articles and tutorials will be using dot product.Since each row of a multidimenstional matrix acts like a Vector, the Numpy dot function(numpy.dot) works for matrix multiplication for non vectors as well.Technically numpy matmul is the right one to use for matrix multiplication. $np.dot(A,B)$ is same as $np.matmul(A,B)$.numpy.Numpy einsum is also used for dimensions more than two.
+  - Example- **Dot Product** is defined only between Vectors, though many articles and tutorials will be using dot product.Since each row of a multidimenstional matrix acts like a Vector, the Numpy dot function(numpy.dot) works for matrix multiplication for non vectors as well.Technically **numpy matmul** is the right one to use for matrix multiplication. $np.dot(A,B)$ is same as $np.matmul(A,B)$.numpy.**Numpy einsum** is also used for dimensions more than two.
 If A and B are two dimenstional matrices $np.dot(A,B) = np.einsum('ij,jk->ik', A, B)$.
-And einsum is much easier than numpy.tensordot to work with.
-You will need this for higher dimensional weights especially trying to implement convolutional neural network. *"Using the Einstein summation convention, many common multi-dimensional, linear algebraic array operations can be represented in a simple fashion -Numpy Doc"*
+And einsum is much easier than numpy.tensordot to work with.For Hadamard product **numpy.multiply**

-  Fact - There is no accepetd definition of matrix multiplication of dimensions other than two!
+    There is no accepetd definition of matrix multiplication of dimensions higher than two!

-  - Hadamard product you may need.
+  - **Hadamard product**.
 It is a special case of element wise multiplication of matrices of same dimension.
 It is used in the magic of converting index notation to Matrix notation.
-You can survive without it,but you cannot conver to Matrix notation without understanding how.It is reffered in Michel Neilsen famous book [Neural Networks and Deep Learning Michel Neilsen] in writing out the Error of a layer wrto pervious layers.
+You can survive without it,but you cannot conver to Matrix notation without understanding how.
+It is reffered in Michel Neilsen famous book [Neural Networks and Deep Learning Michel Neilsen] in writing out the Error of a layer wrto pervious layers.

-- Calculus, the concept of Derivatives,Parial Derivatives, Gradient, Matrix Calculus, Jacobian Matrix
+- Calculus, the concept of Derivatives,**Parial Derivatives, Gradient, Matrix Calculus, Jacobian Matrix**

   - That derivative of a function -the *derivative function* $f'(x)$, gives the slope or gradient of the function at any 'point'.
 As it is the rate of change of one variable wrto to another.
 Visaully, say for a function in 2D space , say a function representing a line segment, that means change in Y for a change in X - rise over run,slope.